aurelia/ux/design-decisions.md

 Also, if the inner HTML component receives focus (for exemple by the user hitting <TAB> key), the component must become in focused state.

 Since Aurelia has a built-in `focus` custom attribute, we expect Aurelia UX components to work seemlessly with this attribute.
 This constraints prevents us to use a `@bindable` for the focus attribute because the way Aurelia handles custom attributes conflicts with the bindable.
-The chosen solution is to add the `focus` and `blur` methods to the component's HTML element (through the custom prototype).
+The chosen solution is to add the `focus` and `blur` methods to the component's HTML element (through the custom properties, defined on the host elements).

 ### CSS

-When a component is in `focused` state, it must receive the CSS class `<comp-name>--focused`.
+When a component is in `focused` state, it must receive the CSS class `ux-input-component--focused`.

 ### Design